Roxy Saint: Career

 The San Francisco Weekly wrote that during her 2005 European tour, Saint's belongings were stolen, which the paper said, "may have been the best thing that ever happened to her. ...
 Her slashed, duct-taped, hand-painted 'Trash Couture' creations were such a hit that she now sells them online."

 Films

 She co-starred, playing the role of Lillith, in the 2008 film Zombie Strippers, written and directed by Jay Lee.

 In 2014, filming completed in Las Vegas for Death In The Desert, a full-length movie in which Saint plays the character Corey and performs an original song by record producer Chris Goss.
 Saint, an executive producer on the film, which is directed and produced by her husband, Evans, stars Michael Madsen, Shayla Beesley and Paz de la Huerta.

 Personal life

-She has one son, Jackson, with husband Josh Evans born in December 2010.
+She has one son, with husband Josh Evans born in December 2017.
 She is the daughter-in-law of actress Ali Macgraw.